leiyangly/HapLongLINEr/README.md

-# HaLoLIFe
-Description:
+HapLongLINEr

+Description

-HaLoLIFe is a pipeline that finds young (L1HS, L1PA2 and L1PA3) LINE-1s (L1s) with intact open reading frames based on haploid long read human genome assemblies and performs a "liftOver" by converting the coordinate of the LINE-1s to reference genomes.
-HaLoLIFe stands for "Haploid Long read assembly-based Intact LINE-1 Finder".
-We suggest running HaLoLIFe on haploid long read assemblies, because otherwise most of the young LINE-1s will be missing in the assemblies.
-At this moment, it is written to be compatible with the file name/directory structure of the HPRC and 1000G_ONT project.
+HapLongLINEr is a pipeline for identifying young LINE-1 elements (L1HS, L1PA2, and L1PA3) with intact open reading frames (ORFs) in haploid long-read human genome assemblies.
+The pipeline also converts (lifts over) the coordinates of these LINE-1s to a reference genome.
+The name stands for Haploid Long read assembly-based LINE-1 Retriever.

-Dependencies:
-bash,
-perl,
-seqtk,
-minimap2,
+HapLongLINEr is designed for use with haploid long-read assemblies, as these provide much better recovery of young LINE-1 elements compared to diploid or fragmented assemblies.
+The current version is compatible with the file and directory structures used by the HPRC and 1000G_ONT projects.

+Dependencies

+bash
+perl
+seqtk
+minimap2
-NCBI BLAST+,
+NCBI BLAST+
 getorf (EMBOSS)

-Authors:
+Authors

 Lei Yang and Amanda Norseen

+Usage

-How to run the pipeline:
+To run the main pipeline, use:

-HaLoLIFe.sh your.genome.fa repeatmasker.bed reference.genome.fa
+HapLongLINEr.sh your.genome.fa repeatmasker.bed reference.genome.fa

-Output file:
+Output

-File with "HaLoLIFe.output.txt" at the end contains two columns.
-The first column describes the L1 info in your assembly, and the second column contains the info in hg38.
-Within each column contains the information of the chromosome, coordinate, strand, intactness and L1 families, separated by "_".
-File with "L1HSPA2PA3AllORF.intact.fa" at the end is the fasta file that contains the sequence of all intact L1s from the input genome assembly.
+Files ending with .HapLongLINEr.output.txt:
+Two-column, tab-delimited text files.
+First column: LINE-1 info from your assembly
+Second column: Corresponding info in hg38
+Each field contains: chromosome, coordinate, strand, intactness, and L1 family, separated by underscores.
+Files ending with .L1HSPA2PA3AllORF.intact.fa:
+FASTA file containing the sequences of all intact L1HS, L1PA2, and L1PA3 elements from the input assembly.

-How to run on a HPRC individual:
+Running on an HPRC Individual

-Change the first 10 lines of LoopRunHaLoLIFe.sh to set directories and the input files then run: sh LoopRunHaLoLIFe.sh
+Edit the first 10 lines of LoopRunHapLongLINEr.sh to set directories and input files, then run:

+sh LoopRunHapLongLINEr.sh